22116/phpxc/README.md

 ## Usage

 There is a main command `create` to build a template.
-(Also there are several developing helper commands which thi documentation will not cover)
+(Also there are several developing helper commands which this documentation will not cover)

 ```shell
 phpxc create <project-path>